Hemorrhois ravergieri

-Hemorrhois ravergieri, commonly called the spotted whip snake, is a species of snake in the family Colubridae.
-The species is endemic to Western Asia, Central Asia, and South-Central Asia.
+Hemorrhois ravergieri, commonly called the spotted whip snake, is a species of aglyphous (non-venomous) ophidian snake in the family Colubridae.
+It is endemic to Western, Central and South-Central Asia, from Turkey in the west to Kazakhstan and western Mongolia in the east.

 Etymology

 The specific name, ravergieri, is in honor of a certain Mr. Ravergier who was an attaché at the French embassy in Saint Petersburg, Russia.

 Geographic range

 H. ravergieri is found in the following localities.